jenskutilek/FiraSystemFontReplacement/README.md

 ### How does it work?

 These Fira fonts have a special name table with names identical to those of the system fonts.
-Because the user's font folder ~/Library/Fonts, takes precedence over the fonts which are in /System/Library/Fonts, these specially crafted fonts are used for the user interface instead of the real system fonts.
+Because the font folder `/Library/Fonts` takes precedence over the fonts which are in `/System/Library/Fonts`, these specially crafted fonts are used for the user interface instead of the real system fonts.
 The original system fonts are not deleted or modified in any way.